itdxer/neupy/site/2016/11/12/mnist_classification.rst

 In the previous procedure I converted all data to `float32` data type.
 This simple trick will help us use less memory and decrease computational time.
-Theano is a main backend for the Gradient Descent based algorithms in NeuPy.
+Tensorfow is a main backend for the Gradient Descent based algorithms in NeuPy.
-For the Theano we need to add additional configuration that will explain Theano that we are going to use 32bit float numbers.
+For the Tensorfow we need to add additional configuration that will explain Tensorfow that we are going to use 32bit float numbers.

 .. code-block:: python